Why China?

 Key partnerships

-These include the China-Australia Free Trade Agreement (ChAFTA), Australia-Hong Kong Free Trade Agreement (A-HKFTA), and Regional Comprehensive Economic Partnership (RCEP)
+These include the China-Australia Free Trade Agreement (ChAFTA), Australia-Hong Kong Free Trade Agreement (A-HKFTA), and Regional Comprehensive Economic Partnership (RCEP).

 Attendees at the China International Import Expo (CIIE)